WekyJay/WkKit_WiKi/en_US/KitCreation/KitConfiguration.md

 ### DoCron

 **Use cron expression automatic refresh kit** ，If fill in this tag，then the kit will automatically refresh the collection status of the kit at a set specific time or every specific time point，For example, the automatic refresh at zero every night can be used as a weekly kit, which is too powerful，you will learn it in the next page [**CronExpression**](en_US/KitCreation/CronExpression.md).

+### NoRefreshFirst
+**Kit will not be enabled for the first time**.
+After the first configuration, kit collection will not be enabled until the date set by Docron is refreshed, and the first collection will be enabled.

 ### Drop